smappee/pysmappee/README.md

 ```

 ### Aggregated values
-A predefined set of aggregated energy values are being saved in the `servic_location` class.
+A predefined set of aggregated energy values are being saved in the `service_location` class.
 Reloading these values can
 be done by using the `update_trends_and_appliance_states` method
 ```python
 sl = smappee.service_locations.get(12345) # where 12345 should be the correct service location id